 If you have read my story you will know that I went on somewhat of a mission to learn how to make a good tasting beer.
 My story was very much like most people who get into homebrewing.
 My first batches of beer tasted horrible.

 Most people will quit after one or two attempts at trying to make a good beer.
-I almost did but thankfully I stuck with it and went to work researching how to improve home brew.
+I almost did but thankfully I stuck with it and

 And eventually after a ton of trial and error I did learn the tricks of the trade and eventually figured out how to make a good tasting beer…